uchicago-cs/student-resource-guide/tutorials/linux.rst

 Linux Tutorial
 ==============

-Linux is an operating system much like macOS or Windows.
-It has windows, programs, web browsers, and so on.
-Files are stored in directories (folders) that, in turn, are stored in other directories.
-Although you can access Linux's features using your mouse, as you perform more and more complex tasks, you will find that using the mouse is ineffective.
-Linux allows us to interact with the computer entirely through text using a program called the terminal.
-(Mac provides a similar terminal application, and there are ways to use text-based commands on Windows too.
-But, Linux provides the lowest barrier to entry.)
-In this tutorial you will learn how to use the terminal to perform some basic operations in Linux.
-You will need these skills for the rest of your time at UChicago.
+Linux is an operating system, just like Windows and MacOS.
+It allows you (the user) to interact with your computer, and provides many of the same tools you're accustomed to in Windows and MacOS (web browsers, word processors, etc.)

-We show many examples of sample output below.
-The output you see when you run the commands may vary a bit.
+In almost all CS classes, instructors will assume that you know your way around a Linux environment, and may require that you compile and run code in a Linux system.
+While there are many things you'll be able to do from a Linux desktop environment, it is also important that you be come comfortable using the *terminal*, a command-line interface for interacting with the filesystem, running programs, etc.

-In this tutorial...
+In this tutorial you will learn how to use the terminal to perform some basic operations in Linux, including:

 #.
-Learn basic terminal commands and how to work with a text editor
+Basic terminal commands and how to work with a text editor
 #.
-Become familiar with the Linux environment
+Basic familiarity with the Linux environment
 #.
-Learn to run a Python program from the command-line
+Running a Python program from the command-line
 #.
-Learn about redirection and pipes
+Redirection and pipes
 #.
-Learn about file permissions
+File permissions

 Where should you do this tutorial?
 ----------------------------------